 Customers often hesitate to purchase from an eCommerce website due to the fear of facing difficulties in returning the product or getting a refund.

-Customers are often met with hidden charges during the final checkout process making them abandon the site altogether.
-Most customers want to know the total charge of buying a product right away to save time.
+Customers too often come across hidden charges during the final checkout process – leading them to abandon the site altogether.
+Most customers look for the total cost of a product right away to save time.

 UI/UX design approach for eCommerce